SiceloKayisa/My-Data-Analytics-Projects/Store Location Scraper/README.md

 ## Project Overview
 This task was part of the technical assessment for a Data Analyst Graduate role that I was completing for Lightstone Group.
-The main purpose of the task was to develop of a robust data pipeline to extract, transform, and load (ETL) store location data from a retail website into a structured SQL Server environment.
+The main purpose of the task was to develop of a robust data pipeline to extract, transform, and load (ETL) store location data from a **Food Lovers Market** website into a structured SQL Server environment.
 The task demonstrates the ability to handle the entire lifecycle of data—from raw web discovery to high-precision spatial analysis.

 ## 🛠 Tools & Technologies
 - **Python 3.x**: Core programming language.